Horizont-Europe-Interstore/Testing-procedure-and-software-tools/README.md

      * For some features of the IEEE 2030.5 has to enter the details ( attributes) undergo testing this is handeled by the form .
 The react part of the front end will communicate to the middleware in the form of request and response.

  ## Behaviour Driven automated test set up
-    * One of the most import part of the software testing is executed by cucumber .
+    * One of the most import part of the software testing is Cucumber , the Cucumber is bebaviour driven testing tool , open source this tool can help to do the test set up and the test procedures and matching with the expected values .

+ ## An example testing procedure from the IEEE 2030.5 Core tests .
+     * Basice EndDevice Test (Core 008 in Suspec Doc)
+        *  Purpose : The basic end device test verifies the REF-Client can find or POST its EndDevice instance from the IEEE 2030.5 server and can use the resource information, including SFDI, LDFI, FunctionSetAssignmentsListLink, SubscriptionListLink, and LogEventListLink.
+        * Set Up : Verify a DeviceCapability resource exists on the REF-Server, which includes a link to EndDeviceListLink and its subordinate resources.